allejo/dodgeball/README.md

 ### Loading the plug-in

-This plug-in does not take any specifial configuration options at load time.
+This plug-in does not take any configuration options at load time.

 ```
 -loadplugin dodgeball